Student Services and Resources

-GVSU and the PAS program offer numerous student services to help you succeed while enrolled in the PAS program.
-These services are available to students at the Grand Rapids and Traverse City campuses.
-These student services are available to support you physically, mentally, academically, and financially.
+GVSU and the PAS program offer numerous student services and resources to help you succeed while enrolled in the PAS program.
+These services and resources are available to students at the Grand Rapids and Traverse City campuses.
+These student services and resources are available to support you physically, mentally, academically, and financially.

 Student Health Services

-GVSU PAS program students at the Grand Rapids campus can access in-person or virtual appointments at Trinity Health Medical Group-Primary Care-GVSU, GVSU Family Health Center, and GVSU Injury Care Clinic.
-GVSU PAS program students at the Traverse City campus can access in-person appointments at Northwestern Michigan College (NMC) Health Services and virtual appointments at Trinity Health Medical Group, Primary Care-GVSU, GVSU Family Health Center, and GVSU Injury Care Clinic.
-Numerous local healthcare clinics are also available in the local Grand Rapids and Traverse City areas.
+Student health services are available to students at the Grand Rapids and Traverse City campuses.
+GVSU PAS program students at the Grand Rapids campus can access in-person or virtual appointments at Trinity Health Medical Group-Primary Care-GVSU and GVSU Injury Care Clinic.
+GVSU PAS program students at the Traverse City campus can access in-person appointments at Northwestern Michigan College (NMC) Health Services and virtual appointments at Trinity Health Medical Group, Primary Care-GVSU and GVSU Injury Care Clinic.
+Numerous local healthcare clinics are also available in the Grand Rapids and Traverse City areas.

 Mental Health Services